TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 39/Ezekiel 39.29.md

 ---

-neither will I hide my face any more from them; for I have poured out my Spirit upon the house of Israel, saith the Lord Jehovah.
+neither will I hide my face any more from them; for I have poured out my Spirit on the house of Israel, says the Lord Yahweh.